w3c/wai-media-guide/index.md

 * Some people who are **Deaf-blind** use a screen reader and braille to read **descriptive transcripts** that include the audio and visual information as text.
 * Some people **cannot focus and comprehend auditory or visual information** when there are changing visuals.
 For most videos, they also need **descriptive transcripts**.
 * Some people cannot use their hands and **use voice recognition software** to operate their computer, including the **media player**.
 And people who are **blind** need the media player to work without a mouse.
+* Some people use multiple accessibility features simultaneously.
+For example, someone might want captions, description of visual information as text, and description in audio.

 _(More information is in separate pages: [How People with Disabilities Use the Web](/people-use-web/) and [Media Accessibility User Requirements](https://www.w3.org/TR/media-accessibility-reqs/).)_